MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-single-sign-on-password-vaulting.md

    ![Select Single sign-on from the app's overview page](./media/application-proxy-configure-single-sign-on-password-vaulting/select-sso.png)

 1. For the SSO mode, choose **Password-based Sign-on**.
 1. For the Sign-on URL, enter the URL for the page where users enter their username and password to sign in to your app outside of the corporate network.
-This may be the External URL that you created when you published the app through application proxy.
+The page could be the External URL that you created when you published the app through application proxy.

    ![Choose password-based Sign-on and enter your URL](./media/application-proxy-configure-single-sign-on-password-vaulting/password-sso.png)